kinjisato/CarND-Vehicle-Detection/writeup.md

 When the `Pixcels per cells` are low value, those took much computation time and memory error occured.
 Higher value gave better results than lower value.
 I'm not sure how much effect on later project...
 `YCrCb` gave better results constantly than other color space, so I choosed `YCrCb` for color space, and for other parameters, I choosed the defalut value those used in the lecuture video.

+The code for training is in cell 17 and 18 in my iPython notebook.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).